This article is intended to help students understand environmental management accounting, its increasing importance, and new developments.

 UNDSD (2003) described total corporate environmental costs as environmental protection costs (emission treatment and pollution prevention) plus costs of wasted materials, plus costs of wasted capital and labour.
 Waste in this context means production inefficiency (purchase value of non-material output).
 UNDSD stated that wasted materials account for 40% to 90% of environmental costs according to a survey.
 One should recognise that environmental costs are not a separate type of cost; rather they are part of money flowing throughout a corporation.

 The main difficulty associated with environmental costs is their identification and allocation.
 According to UNDSD (2003), conventional accounting systems tend to attribute many of the environmental costs to general overhead accounts with the result that they are 'hidden' from management.
 Thus, management is often unaware of the extent of environmental costs and cannot identify opportunities for cost savings.
 EMA attempts to make all relevant, significant costs visible so that they can be considered when making business decisions (Jasch, 2003).
 UNDSD (2003) identified management accounting techniques which are useful for the identification and allocation of environmental costs as: input/output analysis, flow cost accounting, activity-based costing (ABC), and life-cycle costing.
-The two techniques specifically mentioned in the APM syllabus are activity-based costing and life-cycle costing.
+The three techniques specifically mentioned in the APM syllabus are input/output analysis, activity-based costing and life-cycle costing.